Code-Institute-Submissions/pp3-5/README.md

 ## Deployment

 - The site was deployed using Render.
 The steps to deploy are contained within [this guide](https://code-institute-students.github.io/deployment-docs/10-pp3/).
+- The project can be cloned by running `git clone https://github.com/tetraxile-ci/pp3` in a terminal.

 ## Credits